Articles by Cultural Confidence

 Read More

-• “Same Same But Different”: The Need for Cultural Competence in a Globalized Worldby Anna Katrina Davey, Principal & Founder at Cultural Confidence
+• “Same Same But Different”: The Need for Cultural Competence in a Globalized Worldby Anna Katrina Davey, Cultural Expert | Founder, Cultural Confidence

 The iconic phrase “same same but different”, ubiquitously heard in the tourist areas of Thailand as well as other parts of Southeast Asia, is a metaphor I like to use to describe people and culture.
 While the versatile Tinglish expression is generally used in the context of justifying a higher price for something that may […]